Particle detection performance and Geant4 simulation with low-cost CMOS technology: Results

+Even if the primary energy cannot be estimated, the sensor setup is capable of accurately describing the energy deposited in the pixel matrix in terms of ADC counts.
+As seen in figure \ref{fig:plot_hist_ADC_cut} there was a good agreement between simulation and experimental data.
+To study this agreement in detail, we compared in figure \ref{fig:depEner_comp} for Sr90 and Cs137 the counts in bins of 1 ADC, greater than 100 ADC, between experimental data and simulation, normalized by the standard deviation.
+After fitting both distributions with a Gaussian function, we observe that the errors are almost symmetrical centered around zero, with a sigma of less than one standard deviation.

-To know if the Sr90 and Cs137 sources can be distinguished, we compare the distributions discussed above at the 0-mm distance.
+Given the poor energy resolution of the sensor and following what was seen in figure \ref{fig:emitted_deposited}, the sensor has no radioactive source separation power.
+However, to further test whether the Sr90 and Cs137 sources can be distinguished, we compared the distributions discussed above at the 0-mm distance.
 Then, we normalize the histograms to avoid differences in the activities of the sources.
-Fig. \ref{fig:plot_hist_ADC_comp_sr_cs_obs_sim_norm}, \ref{fig:plot_hist_cluster_comp_sr_cs_obs_sim_norm}, and \ref{fig:plot_hist_max_ADC_comp_sr_cs_obs_sim_norm} show the normalized distributions at the pixel and cluster level after applying the cuts.
+Figure \ref{fig:plot_hist_ADC_comp_sr_cs_obs_sim_norm}, \ref{fig:plot_hist_cluster_comp_sr_cs_obs_sim_norm}, and \ref{fig:plot_hist_max_ADC_comp_sr_cs_obs_sim_norm} show the normalized distributions at the pixel and cluster level after applying the cuts.
 The $\chi^2_\nu$ for the comparison between the two sources in the experiment and the simulation is shown in Table \ref{table:chi2_test_comp}.
-The average $\chi^2_\nu$ for the experimental data is 1.52, and for the simulation, it is 2.25.
-Thus, it is impossible to distinguish between these two radioactive sources for the camera capabilities.
+The average $\chi^2_\nu$ for the experimental data is 1.33, and for the simulation, it is 0.25.
+Thus, it is impossible to distinguish between these two radioactive sources for the camera capabilities, even if the emitted decay radiation spectrum are different.